are on an elimination diet (they stop eating some types of food for a set amount of time, then re-add to their diet to see if it causes symptoms)

 Talking with a dietitian or your doctor can help you make sure your child gets the vitamins and nutrients they need while on a dairy-free diet.

-Reviewed by: J. Fernando del Rosario, MD and Patrice Kruszewski, DO
+Medically reviewed by: J. Fernando del Rosario, MD and Patrice Kruszewski, DO